What Makes a Great HR Leader? 7 Leadership Qualities to Have

 6. A Good Communicator

-Great HR leaders reach out to the people first and make sure everyone on the team is able to be their best self.
+Great leaders in HR reach out to the people first and make sure everyone on the team is able to be their best self.
 He or she needs to communicate well with the employees and upper management and to encourage sound communication throughout the organization.

 -Megan Meade, Software Path